therenze/therenze/README.md

 - 👋 Hi, I’m @therenze
 - 👀 I’m interested in Java Programming, Frontend Development, Cyber Defense
-- 🌱 I’m currently learning Java, Cyber Security.
+- 🌱 I’m currently learning Java, Python Programming, and Cyber Security.
-- 💞️ I’m looking to collaborate on Java Project, Web Project, Cyber Security
-- 📫 How to reach me

 <!---
 therenze/therenze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.